anttieskola/aje/README.md

 access to AI.
 MediatR is missing support for this and will not get it (has been asked from author)

 ### News
+- Add current page of list and filter values to url so they survive page reload as I don't use any cookies by design
 - Statistic from the news, I want to see graph showing me for many positive news articles are released daily.
 Vision to see history graph and some way to dig thru the graph aswell into actual articles